 • hosted a weekend of events for a group of

-international artists who meet on the Internet and
+international artists who met on the Internet and

-organized a show of their works in her studio (their
+organized a show of their works in her studio.

 • sponsored special exhibitions of area artists' work,